ucbugg/learn.ucbugg/ucbugg/chapters/basic-rigging.md

 ![Clean](/images/basic-rigging/updated_09locking.png)

+You would usually want to only translate anything related to an IK handle, and rotate anything related or constraining a joint.
+So if we had more controllers on this lamp, we'd go and lock their transformations also.
 Just an extra bit of tip in order to keep your animators from accidentally doing anything to break the rig.